savonet/book/technology.md

 information.
 The standard for this way of proceeding is _ReplayGain_\index{ReplayGain} and there are a few efficient tools to achieve this task.
 It is also more natural than basic gain control, because it takes in account the way our ears perceive sound in order to compute loudness.
+Loudness is also measured in _LUFS_\index{LUFS}
+(loudness units relative to full scale), the unit of the EBU R 128\index{EBU R 128} recommendation.
+You will meet both ReplayGain and LUFS in the metadata of the files you are given.

 At this point, we should also indicate that there is a subtlety in the way we measure volume (and loundness).
 It can either be measured _linearly_, i.e. we